memoblue/memoblue.github.io/_posts/2016-07-13-firebase-crud.md

 })
 ```

-## Accessing different points in the database
+### Note: accessing different points in the database

 You can use the `child()` method or a "multi path".